The Dreaming Boy Is a Realist

 The Dreaming Boy Is a Realist (夢見る男子は現実主義者, Yumemiru Danshi wa Genjitsu Shugi Sha) is a Japanese light novel series written by Okemaru and illustrated by Saba Mizore.
 It was initially serialized as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō in December 2018.
-It was later acquired by Hobby Japan who began publishing it as a light novel in June 2020 under their HJ Bunko light novel imprint.
-A manga adaptation illustrated by Popuri Yoshikita began serialization on Kadokawa Shoten's Shōnen Ace Plus website in March 2021.
-An anime television series adaptation produced by Studio Gokumi and AXsiZ is set to premiere in 2023.
+It was later acquired by Hobby Japan, who began publishing it as a light novel in June 2020 under their HJ Bunko light novel imprint.
+A manga adaptation illustrated by Popuri Yoshikita was serialized on Kadokawa Shoten's Shōnen Ace Plus website from March 2021 to March 2024.
+An anime television series adaptation produced by Studio Gokumi and AXsiZ aired from July to September 2023.

+Synopsis

+Wataru Sajō has been continually rejected by Aika Natsukawa, a beautiful girl in his class.
+After getting hit by an errant soccer ball, he suddenly has a change in personality, coming to the conclusion that he is not worthy of her and beginning to distance himself from her.
+However, Aika mistakenly thinks he now dislikes her, and she starts to get involved with him.
+This is the start of a romantic comedy when two classmates struggle to convey their feelings, especially when other girls begin to take notice of Wataru.